-8. In any parking place other than that designated on the vehicle's decal as noted in Section 300 $20.00
+- In any parking place other than that designated on the vehicle's hangtag as noted in Section 300 $20.00

 Section 500(a) ASSESSMENT OF FINES AND PENALTIES FOR NON-PAYMENT WITHIN FIVE (5) DAYS: Fines and penalties will be levied against all owners and/or operators in the amount set by law under Section 7505 of the Pennsylvania Crimes Code.
 These fines and penalties will be for any violation of Section 402 A. OPERATION and Section 402 B. PARKING when files under 7505 of the Crimes Code.

-Section 500(c) ASSESSMENT OF FINES FOR NON-PARKING VIOLATIONS:
+Section 500(b) ASSESSMENT OF FINES FOR NON-PARKING VIOLATIONS:

-Section 502 PAYMENT OF FINES: Payment of parking fines or penalties may be made to the University Police Department twenty-four (24) hours daily, mailed, placed in red fine boxes or paid online.
+Section 502 PAYMENT OF FINES: Payment of parking fines or penalties may be made to the University Police Department twenty-four (24) hours daily; in person (cash or check), mailed,or paid online.
 Fines or penalties must be paid within five (5) days from date of issue.
-Payment of fines for moving violations will be paid to the district magistrate.
+Payment of fines for state citations will be paid to the district magistrate.

 Section 503 UNPAID FINES OR PENALTIES: Failure to respond within the above time period may result in the forwarding of a citation to the district magistrate for further action.
 Citations being forwarded to the district magistrate will carry an increase in penalties as may be levied by the court in accordance with the Pennsylvania Crimes Code or the Pennsylvania Vehicle Code whichever is appropriate.
 Students who fail to pay fines within the above time period will have holds placed on their records.
 They will be prohibited from scheduling for classes and obtaining transcripts.

-Section 504 APPEALS: Operators and/or owners of vehicles issued tickets for violations of these regulations may appeal the ticket in writing on a form provided by the police department within 120 hours (five days) after the violation to the Director of Public Safety.
-Appeals submitted electronically will not be accepted..
-Appeals not resolved by the Director of Public Safety may be forwarded to the University Parking and Appeals Committee at the request of the violator.
+Section 504 APPEALS: Operators and/or owners of vehicles issued tickets for violations of these regulations may appeal the ticket in writing, on a form picked up at the University Police Department within 120 hours (five days) after the violation, to the Director of Public Safety.
+Appeals submitted electronically will NOT be accepted.
+Appeals denied by the Director of Public Safety may be forwarded to the University Parking and Appeals Committee at the request of the individual receiving a ticket.
 Decisions of the appeals committee will be final.
 The fine must be paid in advance when an appeal is requested.
 If the appeal is upheld, the fine money will be returned.

 NOTIFICATION WILL BE SENT TO EACH APPLICANT OF THE ACTION TAKEN BY THE COMMITTEE.